Feedlot: Marketing

 There are many methods used to sell cattle to meat packers.
 Spot, or cash, marketing is the traditional and most commonly used method.
 Prices are influenced by current supply & demand and are determined by live weight or per head.
 Similar to this is forward contracting, in which prices are determined the same way but are not directly influenced by market demand fluctuations.
 Forward contracts determine the selling price between the two parties negotiating for a set amount of time.
 However, this method is the least used because it requires some knowledge of production costs and the willingness of both sides to take a risk in the futures market.
 Another method, formula pricing, is becoming the most popular process, as it more accurately represents the value of meat received by the packer.
-This requires trust between the packers and feedlots though, and is under criticism from the feedlots because the amount paid to the feedlots is determined by the packers’ assessment of the meat received.
+This requires trust between the packers and feedlots though, and is under criticism from the feedlots because the amount paid to the feedlots is determined by the packers' assessment of the meat received.
 Finally, live- or carcass-weight based formula pricing is most common.
 Other types include grid pricing and boxed beef pricing.
 The most controversial marketing method stems from the vertical integration of packer-owned feedlots, which still represents less than 10% of all methods, but has been growing over the years.

 Alternatives

-The alternative to feedlots is to allow cattle to graze on grass throughout their lives, but this is not efficient and can be very challenging.
+The alternative to feedlots is to allow cattle to graze on grass throughout their lives, but this is considered less efficient and can be challenging.
 For Canada and the Northern USA, year round grazing is not possible due to the severe winter weather conditions.
 Controlled grazing methods of this sort necessitate higher beef prices and the cattle take longer to reach market weight.